HOW TO CONTRIBUTE

 WHAT SHOULD I WRITE ABOUT?

 Power to Persuade welcomes contributions on any aspect of social policy.
-You might like to write about a particular facet of the policy process, issues specific to your sector, or anything else that is important to you.
+You may write about a facet of the policy process, issues specific to your sector, or anything else that is important to you.

-- Your own experiences – Whether you’re a policymaker, practitioner or researcher, we love hearing about your experiences and the challenges you face.
+Your own experiences – Whether you’re a policymaker, practitioner or researcher, we want to hear about your experiences, your successes and any challenges you face.
 What makes your work rewarding?
-What makes it hard?
-How could it be made better or easier?
+What makes it difficult?
+How could it be improved?

-- Collaboration across sectors – Our blog is all about building cross-sectoral partnerships, so we’d love to hear your thoughts and ideas on this topic.
-Have you worked with people outside your sector?
-Was it successful?
+Collaboration across sectors – Power to Persuade is all about working across sectors in social policy, so we’re keen to hear your thoughts and ideas on this topic.
+Have you worked with people in different sectors, or moved between different sectors in your career?
 What were the challenges involved?
-How can cross-sectoral work help us improve policy design, implementation and outcomes?
+What did you learn?
+How can working across sector boundaries improve policy design, implementation and outcomes?

 I HAVE AN IDEA FOR A POST BUT I’M NOT SURE IF IT’S RELEVANT.
 WHAT SHOULD I DO?

-Please send us an email describing your topic and we’ll let you know if it’s something we’re interested in.
-If you’re really stuck, we’re also happy to suggest a few ideas for you to write about.
+Send us an email outlining your idea and we’ll let you know if it’s something of interest to our readers.
+We’re also happy to suggest what you could write about.

-I HAVE SOME PRETTY STRONG OPINIONS ABOUT THIS STUFF.
+I HAVE SOME PRETTY STRONG OPINIONS ABOUT SOCIAL POLICY.
 IS THAT OK?

 Absolutely!
 We want to stimulate debate and conversation, so you are free to make your posts as opinionated as you like.
 (Of course, we won’t publish anything that is offensive, defamatory, discriminatory or otherwise not very nice.)